NC State Extension Publications

 Skip to Sampling Tools

-Tool selection depends on price, availability, quality of sample desired, and expected frequency of use (Table 1). „
+Tool selection depends on price, availability, quality of sample desired, and expected frequency of use (Table 1).

 • Hydraulic soil probes usually are mounted on a tractor or truck.
 The soilcollecting tubes usually have no open face and come in various diameters.
 If contamination is a major concern, plastic liners can be inserted into the tubes to provide intact cores that can be crosssectioned for easy acquisition of subsamples for specific depths.
 Although hydraulic soil probes are easy to operate and very effective in removing cores with little contamination from above soil, they also are very expensive and not readily available to the public.
 Another potential drawback is the difficulty of accessing sampling sites with vehicles when field conditions are wet.

 • Soil sample probes are hand-held, single units 18 to 36 inches in length.
 The lower portion of the probe (12 inches) is an open-faced soil tube with an approximate diameter of ¾ inch.
 Some probes have screw-on extensions for more versatile sampling by depth.
-Agronomists and growers commonly use the shorter, singleunit probes to obtain the routine shallow soil samples used for fertility and nematode analyses.
+Agronomists and growers commonly use the shorter, single piece probes to obtain the routine shallow soil samples used for fertility and nematode analyses.

 Probes are usually pushed into the ground by hand, using necessary body weight.
 Quality samples can be easily obtained when soils are moist.
 When soils are dry and there is significant resistance, the probe may be hammered into the ground.
 It may be difficult to take samples in dry, single-grain sands due to their unstable, shifting nature.
-Soil sample probes are available through mail order from outdoor or forestry suppliers at a modest cost, usually $50 to $100.
+Soil sample probes are available online from outdoor or forestry suppliers at a modest cost, usually $50 to $100.

-• Soil augers with various handle lengths and extensions for deep sampling are also available through mail-order suppliers, but they are more expensive than soil probes.
+• Soil augers with various handle lengths and extensions for deep sampling are also available through online suppliers, but they are more expensive than soil probes.
 They are generally easy to use except where rocks are abundant.
 The auger itself is about 12 inches long and comes in various diameters.
 Its sides may be open or completely closed (bucket augers).
-Planing augers provide clean excavation of soil from a hole’s bottom.
+Planer augers provide clean excavation of soil from a hole’s bottom.

 Soil extracted with augers comes up in cores due to the twisting and cutting action of the auger, so care is essential in verifying the exact depth of sampling.
 Since several borings are necessary for sampling deeper depths, contamination may occur from soil sloughing into the hole upon inserting the auger or from side-wall contamination when removing an auger with open sides.
 Sampling dry, sandy, single-grained soils may be difficult with an auger.